To restore your SharePoint sites back to the production environment, do the following:

-- Specify target SharePoint site URL and choose a user account to connect to the SharePoint server.
-You can use your current account or another one, specified in the domain\username format.
-Make sure the account has sufficient rights to access specified target SharePoint site (Full Control required).
+- Specify the target SharePoint site URL and choose a user account to connect to the SharePoint server.
+You can use your current account or choose another one specified in the domain\username format.
+Make sure the account has sufficient rights to access the specified target SharePoint site (Full Control required).
 See the Required Permissions section.

-When using ADFS as authentication provider, consider that in case of Windows Authentication you can either use your current account or another specified account; in case of Forms Authentication you can only use the second option and specify user name and password.
+When using ADFS as authentication provider, consider that in case of Windows Authentication you can use your current account or specify another one whereas in case of Forms Authentication only the latter option will be available.

-- If Restore permissions option is cleared, then permissions for the recovered site/collection will be inherited from the parent (root site) on target SharePoint where it is recovered.
+- If the Restore permissions checkbox is cleared, the permissions for the recovered site/collection will be inherited from the parent site.

-- If Restore subsites option is cleared, then restored site will contain only document libraries and lists (subsites hierarchy and content will not be recovered).
+- If the Restore subsites checkbox is cleared, the site, which is being recovered will contain only document libraries and lists.
+The subsites' hierarchy and the content will not be restored.

 Veeam Explorer for Microsoft SharePoint does not support creating new site collections.
 Therefore, you will be able to restore your sites to the existing site collection only.